 - Fat, just a little bit of it.
 Some good options include olive oil, avocados or almonds.

 Aim to balance your plate with every meal and snack and you should be good to go!
 It’s one of the simpler meals plans for CrossFit that we’ve seen.
+Or, you can go more detailed with something like this: calculate your calories per day with macro calculator.

 Goal: To Control Three Major Hormones